-We often hear these questions from small business owners: What is the cheapest option for my casual consulting business?
-How much does it cost to incorporate a small business like mine?
-Shall I form an LLC?
+We often hear these questions from small business owners: What is the cheapest option for incorporating my company?
+How much does it cost to incorporate?
+Should I form an LLC?
+What incorporation fees can I expect?

 The best type of company for a small business is generally an LLC.
-This is owned by members and operated by either third-party managers or the members themselves.
+Members own an LLC and either third-party managers or the members themselves manage it.
 It is a very flexible form of business, which accounts for why almost 75% of new businesses are LLCs today.
 The LLC Operating Agreement is the governing document to allow you to arrange the LLC’s affairs as the members choose.

 Why Should You Consider an LLC for Your Small Business?